VMware Cloud Foundation 5.2 | 23 JUL 2024 | Build 24108943

 Impact:

-• Customers who have been using the deprecated languages will no longer receive updates or support in these languages.
+• Customers who have been using the deprecated languages will no longer receive updates in these languages.

-• All user interfaces, help documentation, and customer support will be available only in English or in the three supported languages mentioned above.
+• All user interfaces and help documentation will be available only in English or in the three supported languages mentioned above.

 Because VCF localization utilizes the browser language settings, ensure that your settings match the desired language.